-- 1. pre-meeting review with adjectival scoring (see table on page 17) - 2. on-line conferral among assigned reviewers - panel meeting discussion via teleconference, videoconference or in-person (review method chosen at the discretion of the Department) with numerical scoring (see table below).
+- 1. pre-meeting review with adjectival scoring (see table below) - 2. on-line conferral among assigned reviewers - 3. panel meeting discussion via teleconference, videoconference or in-person (review method chosen at the discretion of the Department) with numerical scoring (see table below).

-The primary reviewer of each panel will prepare a written overall evaluation of each assigned application that is to be discussed by the Review Panel.
-Additionally, each of the assigned reviewers of a particular subcommittee will provide a written critique of the application based on established evaluation criteria.
+The primary reviewers will prepare a written overall evaluation of each assigned application that is to be discussed by the Review Panel.
+Additionally, secondary and tertiary reviewers will provide a written critique for each of their assigned applications based on established evaluation criteria.
+Thereafter, the entire Review Panel will meet via teleconference, videoconference or in person

-Thereafter, the entire Review Panel will meet via teleconference, videoconference or in person (review method chosen at the discretion of the Department) to discuss and score each of the applications.
+(review method chosen at the discretion of the Department) to discuss and score each of the applications.
 Each member of the Review Panel will provide a confidential numerical score for each application they are eligible to review.